spencertipping/tau/doc/gamma.md

     +------------------------+
 ```

 The same is true for `δ`.
-This strategy scales because we can multiplex indefinitely.
+This strategy scales because we can multiplex indefinitely, although many Γs will present themselves as atomic components and won't provide introspection.

-## ξ and δ protocols
+## Debugging and profiling
+Any ζ can be multiplexed, which means we can transform any Γ's internal routing to provide debugging information.
+We do this by multiplexing the ξ and δ ports with topological tags that identify the target γ.